codenvy/codenvy/wsmaster/codenvy-ldap/README.md

 - __ldap.connection.sasl.realm__ - SASL realm value.
 Example: `example.com`
 - __ldap.connection.sasl.authorization_id__ - Defines the SASL authorization id.
 - __ldap.connection.sasl.security_strength__ - Specifies the client's preferred privacy protection strength (ciphers and key lengths used for encryption).
 The value of this property is a comma-separated list of strength values, the order of which specifies the preference order.
 The three possible strength values are "low", "medium", and "high".
 If you do not specify this property, then it defaults to "high,medium,low".
 - __ldap.connection.sasl.mutual_auth__ - SASL mutual authentication on supported mechanisms.
 For some applications, it is equally important that the LDAP server's identity be verified.
 The process by which both parties participating in the exchange authenticate each other is referred to as mutual authentication.
+Defaults to false.
 - __ldap.connection.sasl.quality_of_protection__ - Defines integrity and privacy protection of the communication channel.It is negotiated between during the authentication phase of the SASL exchange.
 Possible values are `auth` (default),`auth-inf` and `auth-conf`.